artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 - Semi-unstructured communication is prone to breakdown: the notified engineers on Team A might be pairing or in a meeting and Team B deploys anyways.
-- Without true continuous delivery model, it's a challenge to operationalize very frequent production deploys.
+- Without a true continuous delivery model, it's a challenge to operationalize very frequent production deploys.
 Moreover, the problem compounds as the team grows and the velocity of work increases.